ayush0902/Stock-strategy-machine/README.md

 Overview

 This script analyzes NSE (National Stock Exchange) F&O stocks by filtering stocks based on trading volume and candlestick patterns.
-It then plots Japanese candlestick charts with support and resistance levels to help traders identify potential trade opportunities.
+It then plots Japanese candlestick charts with support and resistance levels to help identify potential trade opportunities.

 Features
 1. Fetches a predefined list of NSE F&O stocks.